-The Company uses the equity method of accounting in 2006 for the following acquisition.

-- On March 23, 2006, the Company acquired 40% of the share capital of H2B Photonics GmbH, Garbsen (Germany) through its wholly-owned subsidiary Carl Baasel Lasertechnik GmbH & Co.
+- During the quarter ended June 30, 2008, the Company formed Dilas Diodelaser China Company Ltd. in Nanjing (China) through its 95%-owned subsidiary Dilas Diodenlaser GmbH. - During the quarter ended June 30, 2008, the Company formed Nanjing Eastern Technologies Company Ltd. in Nanjing (China) as an 80%-owned subsidiary. - Effective July 1, 2008, the Company formed Rofin-Baasel Swiss AG in Biel (Switzerland) as a wholly-owned subsidiary through its wholly-owned subsidiary Rofin-Sinar Technologies Europe S.L. - The Company is in the process of finalizing the acquisition of 80% of China-based Nanjing Eastern Laser Company Ltd. (NELC) through two separate cash transactions.
+NELC's product lines are largely comprised of high power, fast-axial flow CO2 lasers, with a power range up to 3 kW as well as NC-based laser processing equipment - On March 23, 2006, the Company acquired 40% of the share capital of H2B Photonics GmbH, Garbsen (Germany) through its wholly-owned subsidiary Carl Baasel Lasertechnik GmbH & Co.
 KG.
 H2B Photonics GmbH specializes in the development, manufacturing and sales of laser-based systems used to cut brittle materials, such as glass, to produce perfectly cut edges.
-Since the purchase of the additional 45% of the share capital of H2B Photonics GmbH in May 2007, the Company uses the purchase method of accounting for this acquisition. - (c) Cash Equivalents and Short-term Investments
+Since the purchase of the additional 45% of the share capital of H2B Photonics GmbH in May 2007, the Company uses the purchase method of accounting for this acquisition.